-- Efforts to guarantee a stable school finance system so that all schools receive adequate funding without relying on ancillary local fundraising.
+- A stable school finance system so that all schools receive adequate funding without relying on ancillary local fundraising.

-- Efforts to ensure transparent and effective accountability through Local Control and Accountability Plans.
+- Transparency and accountability through Local Control and Accountability Plans.

 - Local school districts to have flexibility in decision-making and the allocating of funds, allowing sufficient reserves to support financial stability.

 - Improved school attendance through policies that reduce truancy and address chronic absenteeism.

 - Funding to ensure access for every student to a full curriculum under the California State Standards, including STEAM and physical education.